 Preventing Home Infestations

 It’s much easier to prevent infestations in your home than it is to actively work against one.
-The simplest way to do so is to eliminate as much excess water from your home as possible.
-The contractors in your area can help you do so by opening up a catalog of home waterproofing measures.
-These can include:
+The simplest and most effective way to do this is to eliminate as much excess water from your home as possible.

 - Encapsulating your crawl space with a vapor barrier

-- Closing off your crawl space vents with vent covers to prevent insects from getting indoors
+- Closing off your crawl space vents with covers to prevent insects from getting inside

 - Cleaning out your HVAC system

-- Cleaning your gutters to prevent the development of hydrostatic pressure around your foundation
+- Cleaning your gutters to prevent possible hydrostatic pressure around your foundation

 You can also use rigid insulation panels like ExTremeBlock™ or a CrawlSeal™ vapor barrier to keep pests at bay, as they are specially treated to resist nuisances like termites.

-If you’re ready to explore your anti-infestation options, you can reach out to an expert today.
+If you’re ready to explore your waterproofing options, you can reach out to an expert today.